apenasrr/Telegram_filesender/README.md

 An easy and automatic way to post a series of files to the telegram desktop app, along with personalized descriptions.

 ## How to use
-### About file 'list.xlsx'
+### About file 'descriptions.xlsx'
-1. The excel file 'list.xlsx' in the same folder as this script needs a column named as 'description'
+1. The excel file 'descriptions.xlsx' in the same folder as this script needs a column named as 'description'
 2. Fill that column with rows with description of each file
 3. You can generate this file automatically by selecting the option '2-Create a new one', the descriptions will be filled with the name of the files